Home Lawn Watering Guide

 Division of Plant Sciences

 As much as 80 percent of the water used around the home during summer is used outside.
 Watering the lawn is the main outside water use.
 During dry summers, local water authorities may cut off water for outside use or only allow watering on certain days.
-Both measures are necessary and effective means of reducing water consumption and relieving the strain on city water supplies.
+Both measures are necessary and effective means of reducing water use and relieving the strain on city water supplies.

 - Grass blades turn bluish-purple, indicating plant wilt.